 The governance model deployed by UBUK is one where the Bank manages its risks through a combination of applying a comprehensive governance and policy control framework, strict lending criteria, a prudent investment policy for managing treasury activities and the Bank's liquidity and a bank-wide "ownership" and active management of operational risk.
-Ultimate responsibility for identifying, monitoring and managing risk is held by the Board, The Board Risk Committee ("BRC") and the Board Audit and Compliance Committee ("BACC").
-Other committees within the Bank, including the Management Risk Committee ("MRC"), Asset & Liabilities Committee ("ALCO") and Credit Committee ("CRECO"), assist the Board in achieving a framework for ongoing and robust risk management.
+Ultimate responsibility for identifying, monitoring and managing risk is held by the Board, the Board Risk Committee ("BRC"), the Board Credit Committee ("BCC") which is a sub-committee of BRC and the Board Audit and Compliance Committee ("BACC").
+Other committees within the Bank, including the Management Risk Committee ("MRC"), Asset & Liabilities Committee ("ALCO") and Credit Committee ("CRECO"), which assist the Board in achieving a framework for ongoing and robust risk management.